fyngyrz/aa_macro/README.md

 ## More

 At the top of the class in the `aa_macro.py` file, all the various features are described.
-At the end of the class, there are a series of examples that will execute if you simply type this at the command line:
+At the end of the class there are a series of examples that will execute if you simply type this at the command line: